qiwen-wen/real-estate-nlp/README.md

 - Built during a 12-week NLP internship with **IDX Exchange**
 - Working with real MLS data from active California property listings

 > ⚠️ Raw MLS data is not included in this repo as it contains proprietary IDX Exchange listing data.
-Contact IDX Exchange for data access.